richardantao/react-redux-intro/README.md

 # react-redux-boilerplate
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Using Redux with React can make managing state and props a whole lot easier, however, Redux boilerplate SUCKS.
+This project provides a React/Redux boilerplate for you to utilize in your own applications, and demonstrates integrating Redux with React using the example of a simple Todo List application.

 ## Disclaimer
 Instead of sticking with a bare boilerplate, we decided to make this repository emulate a simple React-Redux Todo List app to take away the abstraction of working with React and Redux together.
 Hopefully seeing the entire app connected together applied to a real-life example makes the role of each component clear.